trapple/p5-App-CSV2Table/README.md

     nkf -w your_csv_file | csv2table

 # DESCRIPTION

-App::CSV2Table is a CUI software for pirnting ascii table from csv which accepts a filename or stdin.
+App::CSV2Table is a CLI software for pirnting ascii table from csv which accepts a filename or stdin, and only accepts utf-8.

 # LICENSE

-Copyright (C) trapple.
+Copyright (C) trapple

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.